Target Summer Savings Sale: Swim, Sandals, Summer Styles & More Start at Just $5 - E! Online

 We independently selected these products because we love them, and we hope you do too at these prices.
 Shop with E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Prices are accurate as of publish time.
 Items are sold by the retailer, not E!.

 Summer is (un)officially here!
 If you want to stock up on all the essentials you need to not only look good, but make your home look good as well, we've got a sale you definitely don't want to miss.
-We'd even say it's one of the best Memorial Day Sales of this week, and that's saying something considering how many great deals are out there.
+We'd even say it's one of the best Memorial Day sales you can shop, and that's saying something considering how many great deals are out there.

 Target's Summer Savings Event is happening now and you can score up to 50% off summer essentials ranging from cute dresses, sandals and swimwear to personal blenders, dinnerware and patio furniture.
 Since there are so many discounts happening right now, here are the highlights: